Donald Fagen visits my K-ROCK show late 1980s.

-I stopped being “The Rock and Roll Madame” on WXRK/K-ROCK in New York City a long time ago, yet Google Analytics tells me people are still searching for her.
-Friends and strangers remain curious about her.
-So I sifted through my long radio career and plucked out some highlights for the annals of digital time — and to correct any misinformation out there.
-The process forced me to organize a big mess and have many laughs along the way.
+I stopped being “The Rock and Roll Madame” on WXRK/K-ROCK in New York City a long time ago, yet friends and strangers remain curious about her.
+So I sifted through my long radio career and plucked out some highlights.
 It is what it is, I was who I was.

 It all started with a guy.
 Of course.